Preparing your stay in France

 Students who are nationals of the European Economic Area are exempt from this requirement as long as they hold a European Health Insurance Card(or its provisional attestation) for the entire academic year, or a private insurance certificate covering all medical risks without rate restrictions.

-• Housing insurance: this is compulsory regardless of the type of accommodation you choose, whether in a university residence or a private home.
+• Housing insurance: this is compulsory, regardless of the type of accommodation you choose (university residence or private home).

 Living in France can be expensive, so it's important to take this into account when planning a move to France.

-Many financial aids are available for day-to-day living:
+Many financial aids are available for everyday living:

 The 10 hectares of the École campus devoted to residential life include two residences, the Résidence Paul Comparat and the Résidence Adoma.
-A place in residence is not guaranteed, but double degree and exchange year students who wish to be housed on campus are encouraged to do so.
+A place in a residence is not guaranteed, but double degree and exchange year students who would like to be housed on campus are favored.

 Other international students can find accommodation on their own in Écully or the surrounding communes.
-As Centrale's campus is well served by transport, it is possible to consider accommodation in Lyon.
+As the Centrale campus is well served by transport, it is possible to consider accommodation in Lyon.

 3. Preparing for your arrival at Centrale Lyon